 Hosting can have a big impact on your overall Umbraco CMS website performance.

-Picking the right one may be confusing, however, below are some popular options:
+Picking the right one may be hard because there are many options.

 - Azure Cloud - https://azure.microsoft.com